Canadian Forts

 (circa 1001 - 1015 ?), L'Anse aux Meadows

 No fort was here but this site is very significant.
 This is the earliest known European settlement site on the North American continent, possibly known either as Straumfjord (Stream Fjord) in "Erik's Saga", or Leifsbudir (Leif's Booths) in the "Greenland Saga".
 It was a seasonal camp for the Norse Vikings from Greenland, and was finally abandoned sometime before 1020.
 The site was discovered and excavated from 1961 - 68.
-Another Norse settlement was established somewhere further south at a land-locked bay or estuary, known as Hóp, but that site has never been found by archaeologists.
+Another Norse settlement was established somewhere further south at a land-locked bay or estuary, known as Hóp, but that site has never been found by archaeologists (possibly in Nova Scotia).
 Newfoundland Island was known to the Norse Vikings as possibly the northern part of Vinland (Wine Land or Grass Land, depending on the pronunciation and the source).
 Modern-day New Brunswick and Nova Scotia were more probably Vinland proper.
 References of voyages to Vinland occur sporadically thereafter in the sagas, but the last recorded Norse voyage from Greenland to Markland (Labrador) occurred in 1347.

 Harmon Field